JiggerF/node-todo-list/README.md

 ### Description
-- A sample api built in node running on Express server and Mongodb
+- A sample api built on NodeJS running on Express server and Mongodb
 - App is running in docker container

 ### Localhost api